One of the most popular islands of Malaysia, Langkawi is a must visit for many travellers to Malaysia, and deservedly so.

 Without a doubt when it comes to what to do in Langkawi at night, the most popular attraction is the Langkawi night markets.
 These markets are on every night of the week from 5.30pm and are located in a different spot each night.

+If you’re thinking of shopping or wondering about Langkawi what to buy, a good place to start is the food!
 The food here is absolutely delicious!
 Make sure you come a few nights during your time in Langkawi so you can eat everything you can!
 You will not be disappointed at all and the food prices are sooo cheap!

 As well as food, you can also pick up some Langkawi souvenirs from the markets too.